-- 1. 120 memory positions which can each be programmed with a transmit and receive frequency with 25 or 12.5 kHz channel spacing, Tx/Rx CTCSS tones or DPL codes and a 9-character alphanumeric title. - 2.
-Two guard channels which can each be programmed with a Rx frequency with 25, 20 or 12.5 kHz channel spacing, CTCSS Tx tone or DPL code and a 9-character alphanumeric title. - 3.
-Scanning of preprogrammed memories with selective memory scanning, in 5 scan lists. - 4.
+- 1. 120 memory positions which can each be programmed with a transmit and receive frequency with 25, 20 or 12.5 kHz channel spacing, Tx/Rx CTCSS tones or DPL codes and a 9-character alphanumeric title. - 2.
+2 guard channels which can each be programmed with a Rx frequency with 25, 20 or 12.5 kHz channel spacing, CTCSS Tx tone or DPL code and a 9-character alphanumeric title. - 3.
+Scanning of preprogrammed memories with selective memory scanning, in 5 scan lists - 4.
 Priority scan of memory channel 1, if desired. - 5.
 Direct frequency entry mode. - 6.
 Receive frequency simplex function. - 7.
 Switchable RF output power between 1 watt and 8-10 watts. - 8.
 Lockout of keyboard to prevent inadvertent entries. - 9.
 Variable frequency mode to manually scan up and down in 2.5 kHz steps. - 10.
 LED display variable dimming mode. - 11.
 Selectable 90 second Tx time out feature. - 12.
 Quick download of any of the 120 memory positions to the guard memories. - 13.
 PC Memory Upload or download capability. - 14.
-Guard jumper (J15) to enable/disable Guard programming. - 15.
+Guard jumper (J15) to en/disable Guard programming. - 15.
 Compatibility with industry standard Antenna Tuner Unit. - 16.
-Configuration Menu to enable/disable various functions as follows: - Configuration Menu Pressing ENTER, RCL and FUNC together with all 3 front panel switches in the "up" position while turning the radio on will put it into configuration mode.
-The programming features that can be configured by this menu include: - a.
-DPL Can be turned on or off with the MUP and MDN (4 and 7) keys.
+Configuration Menu to en/disable various functions as follows: - 1.
+Configuration Menu Pressing ENTER, RCL and FUNC together with all 3 switches up while turning the radio on will put it into configuration mode.
+The programming features affected are: - a) DPL Can be turned on or off with th MUP and MDN (4 and 7) keys.
 This only removes the DPL entry step from the programming sequence and does not stop memories that already have DPL codes from working.
-This also applies to the rest of the on/off configurable items. - b.
-Scan Can be disabled.
+This also applies to the rest of the on/off configurable items. - b) SCAN Can be disabled.
 Selecting FUNC and SCAN will do nothing if Scan is off.
-The scan list indicator (+) will still display if it was previously programmed. - c.
-Rx CTCSS Can be turned on or off from the programming sequence.
-This affects only the CTCSS tones for receive. - d.
-FUNC 7 Can be turned on or off.
-When off, the main memory channel can not be dumped into one of the guard channels using function 7. - e.
-LAST MEM If set to on, the last memory channel on the display will be what comes up when the radio is turned on.
+The scan list indicator (+) will still display if was previously programmed. - c) Rx CTCSS Can be turned on or off from the programming sequence.
+This affects only the CTCSS tones for receive. - d) FUNC 7 Can be turned on or off.
+When off, the main memory channel can not be dumped into one of the guard channels using function 7. - e) LAST MEM If set to on, the last memory channel on the display will be what comes up when the radio is turned on.
 If set to off, the last memory that changes were made to will be what comes up when the unit is switched on. - 2.
 Guard Jumper Programming of the guard channels can be totally disabled by removing J15.
-This way, the radio has to be disassembled in order to reprogram either of the guard frequencies.
+This way, the radio has to be disassembled in order to re-program either of the guard frequencies.
+This may be required on US Forest Service contracts.

-FIGURE 2.1 TFM-30 Operator's Switches and Controls
+FIGURE 2.1 Operator's Switches and Controls - TFM-66

-2.2 OPERATING INSTRUCTIONS (See Figure 2-1)
+2.2 OPERATING INSTRUCTIONS (See Figure 2.1)